Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 - ## Known issues:
     * There may be a browser/cache-related issue where the website fails to return results on the first attempt.
-    * A re-attempt click of the Type Button has always rectified the issue.
+    * A re-run of the search has always rectified the issue.
 Still, I would like to further debug this.

 ## Deployment